m-mehdi-84/opnsense-netflow-traffic-analysis-lab/docs/lab-documentation.md

 ### Verification

-The following command was then sent from Windows 11:

-`ping 192.168.10.1 -n 10`
+Traffic was then generated from Windows 11 toward OPNsense to verify that the custom test rule produced an alert.

 ### Result

-This generated an alert successfully in OPNsense.
+This generated an alert successfully in OPNsense and confirmed that IDS events were being detected and logged in the environment.

 ---